bacnet-stack/bacnet-stack/CONTRIBUTING.md

 ## GitLab Workflow and Versioning

+The CMakeLists.txt, CHANGELOG.md, and version.h contain the version number.

+This project aspires to adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 We utilize a GitLab-style workflow for managing changes and releases.
 When developing features or preparing release candidates, please reflect the release candidate stages using `-rc1`, `-rc2`, etc., in the `src/bacnet/version.h` file.

-Specifically, update the `BACNET_VERSION_TEXT` string to include the `-rc` suffix during the release candidate phase.
+Specifically, update the `BACNET_VERSION_TEXT` string in the version.h file to include the `-rc` suffix during the release candidate phase.
 For example:
 ```c
 #define BACNET_VERSION_TEXT "1.6.0-rc1"
 ```